Blog

 Bear in mind that in order to lead people in a particular direction, they are more likely to “buy-in” if they see a clear path.

-Here are 5 factors that give us a better chance of influencing people and facilitating change through emotion:
+Here are 4 factors that give us a better chance of influencing people and facilitating change through emotion:

-1. PASSION FOR WHAT YOU DO:
+1. A COMPELLING “WHY” FOR WHAT YOU DO:

-3. DISCOMFORT:
+2. DISCOMFORT:

 What does a red traffic light do?
 For the most part, it encourages people to stop regardless of what they may be thinking or feeling at the time.
 It is uncomfortable to break it unless one is in a hurry and wants to take a risk.
 Individuals often continue their negative behaviour if they feel comfortable doing it.
 Organizations use processes such as performance assessments to ensure that standards are consistently adhered to.
 Even if the behaviours in a performance assessment document are not naturally part of an individual, the fact that they are being enforced can allow for the creation (through effective feedback and coaching) of a habit within that individual even if it may feel uncomfortable for him/her at first.
 This is a form of positive influence and certainly not manipulation.